technomada/cloud-from-scratch/local-node/local-node-raspbian-wireguard.md

 Copy the **PUBLIC** key of your **EDGE NODE** to the **[Peer]** section PublicKey `your-EDGE-NODE-public-key-goes-here`

 This is a point if you don't get these details exactly right (easy to do) things will not work for what will seem like no reason.
+If your connection doesn't work on first try, the wireguard keys, addresses and ports are where you want to come back and check closely.

 Move wg0.conf to /etc/wireguard
 ```